 Chance to Shine Street

-The Bristol project offers free street cricket in communities around Bristol with sessions for both juniors – eight to 15-year-olds – and young adults – people aged 16- 24.
+The Bristol project offers free street cricket in communities around Bristol with sessions for both juniors – ages 8-12 or 12-15 – and young adults – people aged 16- 24.

 Chance to Shine Street also features regular competitions both in Bristol and nationally.
+We aim to create teams at each venue to compete in competitions against other teams.
+During most half terms we also attempt to hold a regional tournament where particpants from various Chance to Shine Street cities will come together.
 In previous years teams from Bristol have played at Lord’s, the NIA in Birmingham and Manchester.

 Masoor Khan is the Chance to Shine Street lead in Bristol.